vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/haproxy-adminrouter.md

 ---
-post_title: Configuring HTTP Proxy in Front of Admin Router
+post_title: Configuring HAProxy in Front of Admin Router
-nav_title: Configure HTTP Proxy
+nav_title: Configure HAProxy
 menu_order: 61
 ---

-You can configure a secure communication channel from a custom hostname and port to DC/OS Admin Router by using an HTTP Proxy.
+You can use HAPRoxy to set up an HTTP proxy in front of the DC/OS Admin Router.

 The HTTP Proxy must perform on-the-fly HTTP request and response header modification because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.